 About Jonathan Steele, RN, Dengue Fever and Glutathione

-Jonathan Steele experience ranges from hospital nursing, high tech pediatric, bloodless medicine and surgery and hospice.
-Over the past decade, his focus has turned to glutathione as a means to boost blood counts and improve overall health.
+Jonathan Steele experience ranges from hospital nursing, high tech pediatric, bloodless medicine and surgery, hospice, pain management, wound healing specialist, and photo-bio-modulation (LLLT) therapist.
+Within all of these specialties, glutathione as a means to reduce pain, increase healing potential, boost blood counts and improve overall health and quality of life.

 Because water an electrolyte balance is key to boosting GSH, he has added hydration coach to his skills.
 You can learn more about hydration at WaterCures.org He is currently working as a holistic nurse.